-RESPECT, TRIENDSHIP, KINDNESS, RESPONSIBILITY, HONESTY AND GENEROSITY
+RESPECT, TRIENDSHIP, KINDNESS, RESPONSIBILITY, HONESTY AND RESILIENCE There are embedded throughout the school.
+We do this is a number of ways;

-- Agreeing, clarifying and setting clear boundaries for expected behaviour. - Classes may develop additional behaviour codes which are developed through discussion between teacher and the class at the beginning of the new school year to teach and provide clear expectations of behaviour in each classroom and to target certain behaviours. - Supporting one another in modelling positive behaviours and relationships, with mutual respect. - Establishing and maintaining clear communication between staff, pupils, parents and the wider community. - Listening to one another and ensuring all behaviours are met with a fair, consistent and empathetic response. - Providing a stimulating learning environment that enables children to feel secure the welcome. - Supporting children who have difficulty managing their behaviour by identifying their needs as early as possible, intervening as appropriate and working in partnership with their parents; accessing support from outside professionals as /when appropriate. - Ensuring lessons are suitably differentiated and providing access and motivation for all to succeed. - Enabling our children to become independent in managing their behaviour, to understand their role in the community and to become positive active citizens.
+- Agreeing, clarifying and setting clear boundaries for expected behaviour. - Classes may develop additional behaviour codes which are developed through discussion between teacher and the class at the beginning of the new school year to teach and provide clear expectations of behaviour in each classroom and to target certain behaviours. - Supporting one another in modelling positive behaviours and relationships, with mutual respect. - Establishing and maintaining clear communication between staff, pupils, parents and the wider community. - Listening to one another and ensuring all behaviours are met with a fair, consistent and empathetic response. - Providing a stimulating learning environment which enables children to feel secure and welcome. - Supporting children who have difficulty managing their behaviour by identifying their needs as early as possible, intervening as appropriate and working in partnership with their parents; accessing support from outside professionals, when appropriate. - Ensuring lessons are suitably adapted, providing access for all pupils and motivating them to succeed. - Enabling our children to become independent in managing their behaviour, to understand their role in the community and to become positive, active citizens.

-We promote positive and good behaviour through the curriculum by the use of the PSHE curriculum, RSE curriculum, School Council, Circle Time, Assemblies, Talking Partners, the use of visits and visitors e.g. police, NSPCC and group work in all areas of the curriculum.
+We promote positive and good behaviour through the curriculum by the use of the PSHE (life skills), RE and RSE curriculum, School Council, Circle Time, Assemblies, the use of visits and visitors e.g. police, NSPCC and group work in all areas of the curriculum.

-Children, through class and School Councils are currently involved in the content and discuss behaviour within the school, including recognition and rewards for good behaviours; and defining levels of disruptive behaviours and appropriate sanctions.
+The children are given opportunities to discuss behaviour and the school's process for dealing with it.
+This is mainly carried out through class discussions, circle time, class assemblies, life skills and School Council.
+All are involved in the content and discuss behaviour within the school, including recognition and rewards for good behaviours; and defining levels of disruptive behaviours and appropriate sanctions.
+Parents are informed about the school's behaviour policy and the school's home-school agreement is shared with parents..